 There are many different types of plants and animals which are considered pests in the Whitsunday Region, and which cause damage to our waterways, grazing land and agricultural industries.
 Some of these include feral pigs, cats and wild dogs, carp and tilapia in the waterways, and plants such as prickly pear and lantana.

-To help combat the huge economic and environmental losses caused by pest species, we have a Whitsunday Biosecurity Plan which guides proactive pest management across the Region.
+To help combat the huge economic and environmental losses caused by pest species, we have a Whitsunday Biosecurity Plan and Surveillance Plan for Invasive Plants and Animals which guides proactive pest management across the Region.